Professor Siân Adiseshiah

 • Katie Mulhern, ‘An ever-expanding community of struggle’: Political Agency and Collective Subjectivity in Twenty-first Century Feminist Fiction’

-She has examined eleven PhDs, two as Internal Examiner at the University of Lincoln, and nine as External Examiner (Chichester, Derby, Durham (twice), King’s College London, Newcastle, Nottingham, and Queen Mary University of London (twice)).
+She has examined twelve PhDs, three as Internal Examiner and nine as External Examiner (Chichester, Derby, Durham (twice), King’s College London, Newcastle, Nottingham, and Queen Mary University of London (twice)).

-Siân is keen to hear from prospective PhD students interested in working on contemporary theatre/literary studies, utopian and dystopian literature, ageing/old age/generations, class studies, and women’s writing/feminism.
+Siân is keen to hear from prospective PhD students interested in working on contemporary theatre/literary studies, ageing/old age/generations, utopian and dystopian literature, women’s writing/feminism, and class studies.